jlefever/BlockDemo/README.md

 gradlew.bat
 ```

-The resulting jar in `build/libs` contains the entire application and could be run with just `java -jar`.
+Gradle build a jar in `build/libs` contains the entire application and could be run with just `java -jar`.

 # Deploy